 A student may be placed on any LEVEL I - IV without being on the level before based on the severity of the offense.
 The severity of the offense is determined at the discretion of the principal and/or the administrative team.
 A student who is placed on a level during a 9-week period (or weekly for 4th grade students) will start the new 9-week quarter with a grade of 100 in conduct but will remain on the obtained Level.

 LEVEL I

-A student who receives infractions leading to an 90 during the 9-week quarter (grades 5th - 8th) or one-week period for 4th grade students will be placed on LEVEL 1.
+A student who receives infractions leading to a 89 during the 9-week quarter (grades $5^{th} - 8^{th}$) or one-week period for 4^{th} grade students will be placed on LEVEL 1.

 DETENTION